TDS (Total Dissolved Solids) represents the total concentration of all the dissolved substances in water.

 a) The high concentration of dissolved solids in water causes water filters to wear out sooner.
 If the water at your home has high levels of TDS then you will have to replace the filters and membranes more frequently as compared to homes that have low TDS water.

 b) A high level of TDS in water makes the water taste bitter and salty.
-In a study conducted by the World Health Organization (WHO), the palatability (acceptable taste) of drinking water has been rated by panels of tasters about its TDS level as follows:
+In a study conducted by the World Health Organization (WHO), the palatability (acceptable taste) of drinking water has been rated by panels of tasters in relation to its TDS level as follows:

 c) Bathing with high TDS water makes your skin rough and dry.
 It also damages your hair making them rough and dry, causing dandruff and hair fall.